-numeric, default 0.
+strandMode numeric, default 0.
 Only used for paired end bam files.
-One of (0: strand = \, 1: first read of pair is +, 2: first read of pair is -).
+One of (0: strand opposite directions.

+= , 1: first read of pair is +, 2: first read of pair is -).
 See ?strandMode.
 Note: Sets default to 0 instead of 1, as readGAlignmentPairs uses 1.
-This is to guarantee hits, but will also make mismatches of overlapping transcripts in opposite directions.
+This is to guarantee hits, but will also make mismatches of overlapping transcripts in naming a character (default: "minimum").

-naming

-a character (default: "minimum").
 Name files as minimum information needed to make all files unique.
 Set to "full" to get full names.
 Set to "fullexp", to get full name with experiment name as prefix, the last one guarantees uniqueness.

-library.names

-character vector, names of libraries, default: name\decider(df, naming)
+library.names character vector, names of libraries, default: name_decider(df, naming)

-character, default "envir".
+output.mode character, default "envir".
 Output libraries to environment.
 Alternative: "list", return as list. "envirlist", output to envir and return as list.
 If output is list format, the list elements are named from: bamVarName(df.rfp) (Full or minimum naming based on 'naming' argument)

-output.mode

-268 outputLibs

-chrStyle a GRanges object, TxDb, FaFile, , a seqlevelsStyle or Seqinfo.
-(Default: NULL) to get seqlevelsStyle from.
+chrStyle a GRanges object, TxDb, FaFile, , a seglevelsStyle or Seginfo.
+(Default:

+NULL) to get seqlevelsStyle from.
 In addition if it is a Seqinfo object, seqinfo will be updated.
 Example of seqlevelsStyle update: Is chromosome 1 called chr1 or 1, is mitocondrial chromosome called MT or chrM etc. Will use 1st seqlevel-style if more are present.
-Like: c("NCBI", "UCSC") -> pick "NCBI" envir environment to save to, default envExp(df), which defaults to .GlobalEnv, but can be set with envExp(df) <- new.env() etc. verbose logical, default TRUE, message about library output status. force logical, default TRUE If TRUE, reload library files even if matching named variables are found in environment used by experiment (see envExp) A simple way to make sure correct libraries are always loaded.
-FALSE is faster if data is loaded correctly already.
-BPPARAM how many cores/threads to use? default: bpparam().
+Like: c("NCBI", "UCSC") -> pick "NCBI"

+envir environment to save to, default envExp(df), which defaults to .GlobalEnv, but verbose logical, default TRUE, message about library output status.

+force logical, default TRUE If TRUE, reload library files even if matching named variables are found in environment used by experiment (see envExp) A simple way to make sure correct libraries are always loaded.
+FALSE is faster if data is validate_libs logical, default TRUE.
+If FALSE, don't check that default files exists (i.e. bam files), useful if you are using pshifted ofst etc and don't have the bams anymore.

+272 pasteDir

+how many cores/threads to use? default: bpparam().
 To see number of threads used, do bpparam()\$workers.
 You can also add a time remaining bar, for a more detailed pipeline.